zupo/flake8-mock/README.rst

 you call a method that only resembles a convenience method, such as assert_called_once (no _with!).
-Sometimes the developer may not notice that is using an non-existent method because is not getting an output error telling him that.
+Sometimes the developer may not notice that is using an non-existent method because is not getting an output error telling him so.
 And for some reason can also forget to try the test cases to fail making sure that also fails!.

 This plugin provides checking possible non-existent methods for ``flake8``,